turnkeylinux-apps/trac/README.rst

 `Trac`_ is a web-based project management and bug-tracking tool.
 It allows hyperlinking information between a computer bug database, revision control and wiki content.
-It also serves as a web interface to the revision control systems Subversion, Git, Mercurial, Bazaar, Perforce and Darcs.
+It also serves as a web interface to the revision control systems Subversion and Git.
 Among the users of Trac is NASA's Jet Propulsion Laboratory.

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that: